Skip to Main Content

 • Arranging a formal Committee of Three meeting by the proscribed deadline.

-Mentor Responsibilities: The Committee of Three
+The Committee of Three (CO3)

 The Committee of Three (CO3) is a group of advisers at the core of the process.
 This group guides, encourages, and eventually evaluates each faculty member participating in the continuing contract and promotion process.
-One member is selected by the chair, one member by the faculty member, and one member by the College-Wide Continuing Contract and Promotion Committee.

 The first member of the CO3, the mentor, is chosen during the first year of a faculty member’s candidacy.
 The candidate should nominate three possible committee members--inside or outside of the faculty member's department.
 The chair selects one of the faculty members nominated by the candidate and this person becomes the first member of the CO3.
 A department chair may serve as a mentor or chair rep on a CO3 committee, but not for a candidate from the chair's own department.